- Home to DLR

-Please refer to the National Council of Examiners for Engineering and Surveying's (NCEES) website.
-Most of your questions will be answered there.
+Please refer to the National Council of Engineering and Surveying.
+Most questions can be answered there.
 NCEES is South Dakota's examination administrator.
-Information about scoring, ordering study guides and practice exams, and other information can be obtained at the NCEES website.
+Information about exam dates, exam registration, scoring, ordering study guides or practice exams, and other information can be obtained at the NCEES website.

 What type of calculator can I use and what other things can I bring to the exam?

 Yes.
-Refer to the Blue Book (covering Administrative Rule of South Dakota (ARSD) 20:38:32:03) for specific information regarding eligibility requirements for applying for the FE exam.
+Refer to the Blue Book (covering Administrative Rule of South Dakota (ARSD) 20:38:32) for specific information regarding eligibility requirements for applying for each exam.

 back to top

 Must I get permission to take the Fundamentals of Surveying (FS) from the South Dakota Board?

 Yes.
 Refer to the Blue Book (covering ARSD 20:38:32:04) for specific information regarding eligibility requirements for applying for the FS exam.